programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 This lesson will show you how to use YouTube Data Tools to download video comments and metadata, then use R to sort and clean the comment data, before analyzing the data to search for underlying meaning and ideological positioning within.
 Textual data collected with YouTube Data Tools can be further analyzed manually or computationally in many additional ways.

 To analyze and visualize YouTube comment data, this lesson will teach you how to use Wordfish.
-A text analysis algorithm frequently employed by political scientists, Wordfish can demonstrate how YouTube comment data can be analyzed computationally to understand underlying discursive trends.
+A text analysis algorithm frequently employed by researchers in political science and related fields, Wordfish can demonstrate how YouTube comment data can be analyzed computationally to reveal underlying discursive trends in a body of texts.
 For research purposes, Wordfish is well-suited to identifying political actors' latent positions from texts that they produce, such as political speeches.
 When Wordfish analysis has been performed on documents whose primary dimension relates to political discourse with binary oppositions, scholars have successfully shown that results reflect the left-right scale of political ideology.[^7]

 ## Data Collection